Joey1222/Joey1222/README.md

 - 👋 Hi, I’m Joseph Kuntson and my birth year is 2012
+- And i started coding at 4 i think in bitsbox than when i got older i did more launges
 - 👀 I’m interested in websites coding and bugs
 - 🌱 I’m currently learning C++ RUST JAVA PYTHON
 - 💞️ I’m looking to collaborate on ...